 But cortisol has another side.
-“Under conditions of acute stress, cortisol helps the body respond in a protective way,” says Mark Liponis, M.D., corporate medical director at Canyon Ranch in Lenox, Mass.
+“Under conditions of acute stress, cortisol helps the body respond in a protective way,” says Mark Liponis, M.D., chief medical officer of Canyon Ranch.
 However, when you’re chronically stressed out (whether it’s a real or perceived danger), your body gets stuck in this fight-or-flight mode and your adrenal glands overproduce cortisol.
 “High cortisol levels for long periods of time are dangerous,” Dr. Liponis says.

 It’s a classic example of too much of a good thing.
 In small amounts, cortisol uses your body’s fat stores, carbohydrates and protein in a useful manner.
 But when excess cortisol is continuously pumping through your system, your body gets confused and fat ends up accumulating around the abdomen.
 This visceral fat causes inflammation that is linked to a greater risk of heart disease and type 2 diabetes.
 An overabundance of cortisol can also increase the body’s production of glucose and further compound your risk of insulin resistance and diabetes.
 But that’s not all.
 “Chronically elevated levels of cortisol can disrupt almost all of our body’s processes, leading to such problems as thinning bones, osteoporosis, cataracts, weakening of the immune system, damage to the gastrointestinal tract and memory loss,” Dr. Liponis says.

 Should you completely avoid stress?
 Not only is that impossible, but some level of stress helps you stay safe and productive.
 The key is to learn to manage stress to keep cortisol from impacting your health.
 For starters, try focusing your attention on your breathing for a few seconds when you feel anxiety creeping in.
 Place your hand on your chest and feel it rise and fall with each breath.
 Inhale and exhale deeply, noticing your heart rate slow down.
 (You’ll also notice your body relax right along with it.)
 Whether it’s through deep breathing exercises like this, aerobic activity, weekly massages or another technique, finding a way to calm your stress will help calm your cortisol levels, too.

 Our article 10 Surprising Tips for Managing Stress can help you come up with more ideas, like drawing on humor to shut off the fight-or-flight response.